ClicketySplit/build-guides/chapters/5-Receptacles.md

 ![Receptacles: Install from Top](images/5-receptacles-top.png)

-With this knowledge, begin inserting the receptacles from the top of the board and seat them so they are flush with the PCB.
-Because of the tolerance that the through-holes were designed, you may need to push in the receptacles with a bit of force.
+With this knowledge, begin inserting the receptacles perpendicularly and as flush as possible with the PCB.
+Because of the tight tolerance of the through-holes, you may need to push in the receptacles with a bit of force.

-It will feel like a press fit insert.
+Some inserts may feel like a press-fit insert.
 Enough force that you need to lean into it, but not too much that you will break, squash, or crush the component—Hulk Smash!

-Mostly, the receptacles should slide in nicely.
+Mostly, the receptacles should slide in snugly.

 ![Receptacles: Tape in place.](images/5-receptacles-tape.png)